 The hardest part about this millionaire shortbread recipe is waiting for the layers to cool before adding the next one!

 So whilst this might be an easy caramel shortbread recipe to actually make, it does require some time and patience!
 Grrr 😉

 For the final layer I’ve used Doisy & Dam Maca, Vanilla and Cacao Nib chocolate.
 I can’t praise their range of vegan chocolate enough!
 They’re dark but not too bitter and I love their superfood injection.
 However, lets not kid ourselves that these Millionaire Shortbread are even remotely healthy!
 And 2 bars of chocolate is what’s needed for that thick layer because at this point there’s really no reason to scrimp on the chocolate.
 Go big or go home kids 😉

-If you make this Vegan Millionaire Shortbread recipe any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Vegan Millionaire Shortbread or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 Vegan Millionaire Shortbread